 Mobile data collected

-New Relic Mobile sends all data using HTTPS encryption and validates the SSL certificate of the New Relic collector.
-This will prevent common data sniffing and server spoofing attacks.
-The agent removes the query string, fragment identifier, username, and password from each URL before sending the data.
+The agent sends all data using HTTPS encryption and validates the collector's SSL certificate.
+This prevents common data sniffing and server spoofing attacks.
+The agent also removes the query string, fragment identifier, username, and password from each URL before sending the data.

 No remote updates

 New Relic does not have the ability to update mobile agents remotely.
 Using the agent will not introduce any code into your mobile app without your knowledge.